 Or perhaps you only want to remove a particular term in a class?
 In that case, you must file a so-called ‘limitation of goods or services’.
 This can be done either before or after you renew your trademark.
 You can file such a restriction using the Contact form.
 The fee is €46 per trademark.

 Are you encountering problems?

 If you need help with renewing (extending) your trademark, we will be happy to help you further.
-Call or email our Information Centre on weekdays between 8.30 and 17.00.
+Call or email our Information Centre.